-This Pumpkin Pecan and Coconut Ring Cake is perfect for autumn.
+This Pumpkin Pecan and Coconut Cake is perfect for autumn.
 It has seasonal spice, sweet pumpkin, chewy coconut & an amazing cinnamon and maple icing.
-It is one delectable cake.
+This is one delectable pumpkin cake.

 Mmmm, it seems I have a problem whenever I bake with pumpkin.
-Whatever it is, it always ends up large (remember the whoopee pies?).
+Whatever it is, it always ends up large (remember the whoopie pies?).
 Every time.
 Why?
-But with cake like this, Pumpkin Pecan and Coconut Ring I can’t say I honestly care that it’s so big.
+But with bakes like this Pumpkin Pecan and Coconut Cake I can’t say I honestly care that it’s so big.
 Sometimes it’s best not to question and just enjoy.